eci-lasso/.github/profile/README.md

 <p>For WordPress forms, the plugin can be downloaded from <a href="https://github.com/eci-lasso/wp-plugin" target="_blank">wp-plugin</a> and set up as per the instructions in the <a href="https://customerportal.ecisolutions.com/s/article/Lasso-Integrations-Integrate-Online-Form-Registration-Page-with-Lasso" target="_blank">Integrate Online Form (Registration Page) with Lasso</a> help article.</p>

-<p>Troubleshooting tips are available in the <a href="https://customerportal.ecisolutions.com/s/article/Lasso-Integrations-Lead-Capture-Best-Practices-and-Troubleshooting" target="_blank">Online Form (Registration Page) Questions/Troubleshooting</a> help article.</p>
+<p>Troubleshooting tips are available in the <a href="https://customerportal.ecisolutions.com/s/article/Lasso-Integrations-Lead-Capture-Best-Practices-and-Troubleshooting" target="_blank">Lead Capture Best Practices and Troubleshooting</a> help article.</p>

 <h3><a name="using-php">Using PHP</a></h3>